 SoftBank group to invest $500 mln in venture capital funds in Latin America

-SAO PAULO, Oct 11 (Reuters) - Japan's SoftBank Group Corp 9984.T is planning to invest $500 million in venture capital funds in Latin America, its managing partner in Brazil, Andre Maciel, said on Friday.
+SAO PAULO, Oct 11 (Reuters) - Japan's SoftBank Group Corp 9984.T is planning to invest $500 million in venture capital funds in Latin America as part of a previously announced plan to invest $5 billion in the region, its managing partner in Brazil, Andre Maciel, said on Friday.

-Reuters reported earlier that SoftBank was in talks with venture capital firms in Latin America related to investments, in a move likely to speed up spending of a $5 billion regional venture capital fund launched in March.
+Reuters previously reported that SoftBank was in talks with venture capital firms in Latin America to invest in their funds, in a move likely to speed up spending of the $5 billion regional venture capital fund launched in March.

+Maciel, who participated in an event in Sao Paulo, declined to name the venture capital funds SoftBank has invested in.

+SoftBank invested in 10 companies, such as Colombian delivery-app Rappi and Brazilian lender Banco Inter SA BIDI4.SA, using proceeds from its Latin America fund.

 ((marcelo.teixeira@tr.com; +55 11 5644 7707; Reuters Messaging: marcelo.teixeira.thomsonreuters.com@reuters.net - https://twitter.com/tx_marcelo))